-&lt;sup>11 Guidance to Performance Evaluation for the Certification of Wild Capture and Enhanced Fisheries in North America (v2.1) Guidance to Performance Evaluation for the Certification of Wild Capture and Enhanced Fisheries in North America (v2.1) DNV Business Assurance USA Inc., 1400 Ravello Dr., Katy, TX, 77449, USA. www.dnvcert.com
+11 Guidance to Performance Evaluation for the Certification of Wild Capture and Enhanced Fisheries in North America (v2.1)

+12 Guidance to Performance Evaluation for the Certification of Wild Capture and Enhanced Fisheries in North America (v2.1) DNV Business Assurance USA Inc., 1400 Ravello Dr., Katy, TX, 77449, USA, www.dnycert.com

-The Magnuson-Stevens Act requires Councils to identify essential fish habitat (EFH) for all fisheries and to "prevent, mitigate or minimize, to the extent practicable" any adverse effects of fishing on EFH that are "more than minimal and not temporary".
-Councils are also required to give special attention to habitat areas of particular concern (HAPC).
+The MSA requires Councils to identify EFH for all fisheries and to "prevent, mitigate or minimize, to the extent practicable" any adverse effects of fishing on EFH that are "more than minimal and not temporary".
+Councils are also required to give special attention to HAPCs.
 Each NPFMC FMP contains provisions for a review of EFH issues every five years.
 The latest review was carried out in 2015, and a new review was announced in April 2022.
 EFH information is also reviewed annually in the "Ecosystems Considerations" section of SAFE reports.

 The assessment of impacts first considers whether the stock is above its limit reference point.
 Mitigation measures would be recommended for any stock below its limit reference point if reductions in EFH are identified as a cause of stock depletion.
-The next criterion is whether "core EFH area" (CEA) is reduced for each species and life stage.
+The next criterion is whether CEA is reduced for each species and life stage.
 (CEA is generally taken as the 50% quantile threshold of suitable habitat.)
 If >10% of the CEA is impacted, further analyses are required by stock assessment authors to determine whether there is a significant correlation with life history parameters for the stock to determine any plausible stock effects.
 Any plausible effects would be investigated by Plan Teams and SSC; if more than minimal and not temporary, these would result in mitigation measures being recommended to the NPFMC.
-This would result in the NPFMC following its FMP amendment process to mitigate adverse effects.
+This would result in the Council following its FMP amendment process to mitigate adverse effects.
 HAPCs are sub-sites with important ecological functions or are especially vulnerable to human impacts.
 HAPCs are identified to or by the NPFMC according to set priorities (e.g., coral beds, seamounts, skate habitat).

-Habitat essential to endangered species is identified according to regulatory requirements (Endangered Species Act and Marine Mammal Protection Act).
+Habitat essential to endangered species is identified according to regulatory requirements (ESA and MMPA).
 NOAA Fisheries has designated critical habitat for Steller sea lions in the Aleutian Islands (see Clause 12.2.4).
 All fisheries operating in BSAI and GOA must abide by these closed areas, ensuring that cumulative impacts are minimal.

 Several HAPCs are identified throughout the EBS, AI, and GOA - Alaska Seamounts, Bowers Ridge, GOA Coral Habitat, GOA Slope Habitat (bottom contact gear prohibited or restricted), and skate nursery areas (monitoring priority areas).
-Figure 20 shows HAPC and other habitat closures in Alaska waters.
+Figure 20 shows HAPCs and other habitat closures in Alaska waters.
 All BSAI and GOA certified fisheries must abide by the same area closures, gear limitations, etc., which ensures that cumulative impacts on HAPCs and EFHs are minimal.